carlgoshert/debian-configs/README.md

 # debian-configs
-Place to store Debian config files
+This is where I will store common configuration files for Debian-based distros.